givebest/node-nest-vue-nuxt-cms/README.md

 # GiiBee CMS

-> The CMS system developed by nest.js based on node.js and nuxt.js based on vue.js is used to implement SSR server-side rendering and generate static HTML, which is conducive to SEO.
+> The CMS system developed by nest.js based on node.js and nuxt.js based on vue.js is used to implement SSR server-side rendering and generate static HTML, which is conducive to SEO.Suitable for enterprises to build SEO-type websites.

 English | [简体中文](./README.zh-CN.md)

 ## Getting started

+### MySql

+1. Create the `nest_cms_api` table;

+2. Use MySql command or management software to import the `.sql` file in the `DB` directory.

 ### CMS API server